Viz38/Strapi-CMS-MCP/README.md

 7.  **Copy the newly generated token immediately.** It will not be shown again.
 8. Paste this token into your `.env` file as the value for `STRAPI_API_TOKEN`.

-## Usage
+## 🚀 Usage

-You can run the commands using `strapi-mcp <command>` if you installed it globally, or `npm run strapi-mcp -- <command>` if you are running it from the project directory.
+You can run the commands using `strapi-cms-mcp <command>` if you installed it globally, or `npm run strapi-mcp -- <command>` if you are running it from the project directory.

 ### `list-content-types`